weastur/poetry-docker/README.md

 Also, pay attention that **there are no additional settings** of Poetry, like `poetry config virtualenvs.in-project true`

-Every single step of build process runs with Drone CI/CD.
+Every single step of the build process runs with GitHub Actions.

 ## Contributing

-You need an amd64 Linux host with Docker installed. macOS and Windows + WSL would likely work, but I haven't tested it.
+You need Docker installed.
 You can start from `.github/workflows/docker-build.yml` to inspect the build process.
-The main files are `Dockerfile` and `run.sh`.
+The main files are `Dockerfile` and `update.py`.

-Also, you can use [pre-commit](https://pre-commit.com) to run some checks locally before commit.
+Also, you can use [pre-commit](https://pre-commit.com) to run some checks locally before committing.

 ```bash
 pre-commit install